Key Points

 Appleby

-James Appleby’s Accountant Machine
+James Appleby’s Accountant Machine was based on the abacus.

 The calculation was done by counting the value of the beads.
 Each bead had a different figure; therefore, an accountant could quickly perform complex mathematics by shifting high-valued beads.

-James Appleby: Marriage, Divorce, Children, and Personal Life
+James Appleby: Marriage, Children, and Personal Life

 Net worth